 The UO requires faculty, staff, students, visitors, and vendors to use face coverings (masks, cloth face coverings, and face shields) when in UO owned, leased, or controlled buildings EXCEPT when alone in a space (i.e., a room with four walls).
-Face coverings are required outdoors on UO property.
-More information on face covering regulations can be found online:
+Face coverings are required outdoors when on UO property and when physical distancing expectations (at least 6 feet apart, not in groups) cannot be met.
+More information on face covering regulations can be found online: https://coronavirus.uoregon.edu/regulations#face-coverings

-https://coronavirus.uoregon.edu/regulations#face-coverings